georgezero/rsna23-chatctp-dicom-deid-using-chatgpt/README.md

 ### 4. [Hands-On] Python Notebook For DeID (coded by GPT-4) - Chinmay + Hui-Ming

-This URL forwards to the latest Google Colab notebook for DICOM deid coded by GPT-4.
+This URL forwards to the latest Google Colab notebook for DICOM DeID coded by GPT-4.

 https://ai.skp.one/rsna23-deid-dll-colab-notebook